External Ids for EPO Gene

 GeneCards Summary for EPO Gene

 EPO (Erythropoietin) is a Protein Coding gene.
 Diseases associated with EPO include Microvascular Complications Of Diabetes 2 and Pure Red-Cell Aplasia.
 Among its related pathways are Beta-Adrenergic Signaling and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers and Development Angiotensin activation of ERK.
 Gene Ontology (GO) annotations related to this gene include hormone activity and erythropoietin receptor binding.

 UniProtKB/Swiss-Prot Summary for EPO Gene

-Erythropoietin is the principal hormone involved in the regulation of erythrocyte differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
+Hormone involved in the regulation of erythrocyte proliferation and differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
 Binds to EPOR leading to EPOR dimerization and JAK2 activation thereby activating specific downstream effectors, including STAT1 and STAT3.